Justy-11/R4D/README.md

 - Run...

 Note:
-- Directories used to save the data also given, if needed you can change those directory structures.
+- Directories structures used to save the data also given, if needed you can change those structures.
 Make sure to update dataset and directory paths in the files.
+- Trained model files (model file, model history, tflite (precision - float16) converted model) also given
-- Reproducing results might not be possible, because data were chosen randomly (Ex: subset of MRL is chosen for drowsiness detctection model)
+- Reproducing results might not be possible - data were chosen randomly (Ex: subset of MRL is chosen for drowsiness detctection model)

 ## License 📜